 If your answer is “yes,” get one of WalletHub’s best travel rewards credit cards.
 Most people will be better off with a card that’s equally rewarding no matter where you book travel accommodations.
 But if you always fly with the same airline or stay at the same hotel chain, it’s worth at least considering that company’s credit card.

 If you answered “no,” we recommend getting the best cash back credit card for your spending habits.
 Credit card companies can easily devalue points/miles by increasing the number that you need to redeem for certain items.
-That’s not possible with cash.
+That makes saving them up for infrequent redemption a bit risky.
+But issuers can’t play the same games with cash.
 Cash back rewards also give you versatility in that you can redeem earnings for any type of expense by getting a statement credit.

 Signing up for a Mastercard virtual credit card isn’t a bad idea, considering the threat of identity theft and fraud.
 But it’s important to remember that all credit cards give you a $0 liability guarantee for unauthorized transactions.
 So even if someone does get ahold of your credit card number, you won’t have to pay for what they buy.